Top 5 HR Projects for 2021

 A well-thought-out handbook decreases your risk of costly employee relations issues, and can also help you know your policies are compliant and consistent.
 A compliant handbook doesn’t just sit uselessly on a shelf; it is beneficial to both the employee and the employer.
 Looking over your handbook should be a consistent part of your HR compliance checklist.

-Check out our employee handbook page for more information and to learn more about how Integrity HR can help you update your handbook or start from scratch!
+Check out our training & development page for more information and to learn more about how Integrity HR can help you update your handbook or start from scratch!

 2. Complete an HR audit